devbold/despegar-frontend/README.md

 - Good use of current HTML, SCSS, and TypeScript & performance best practices.
 - Extensible code.

+## Q&A

+> Do you have any question?

+Just create a new issue in this repo and we will respond and get back to you quickly.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.